Pratiksha605/monoZDocs/docs/monoZLink/featureWalk.md

 </table>

 2. Level1, level4 are optional levels that can be defined by the user.
-3. Max length of topic including ORGID & ICCID is XXX.
+3. Max length of topic including ORGID & ICCID is 512 bytes.
 3. QOS support: 0 or 1.
 4. Payload message format: raw text or JSON.
-5. Max size of single message: YYY
+5. Max size of single message: 6KB.
 6. Recommended interval between two payloads by the same device is 1 minute.

 <b> Note: </b>